opulencephp/docs/routing.md

 use Opulence\Http\Requests\Request;

 $router->get("/users/:id", function (Request $request, $id) {
-    // $request will be the Http request
+    // $request will be the HTTP request
     // $id will be the path variable
 });
 ```